RpM-Vic/queue_v1/readme.md

 I wonder if it is good idea if I create a local database instead of a json file?

-This is the name of the talk in the talk wizard:
+This is the name of the task in the task wizard:
-Apush_v2
+Autopush

 autopush didn't work